pmndrs/react-three-fiber/readme.md

 import {
-  addEffect,                    // Adds a global callback which is called each frame invalidate,                   // Forces view global invalidation apply,                        // Extends the native-object catalogue createPortal,                 // Creates a portal (it's a React feature for re-parenting) render,                       // Internal: Renders three jsx into a scene unmountComponentAtNode,       // Internal: Unmounts root scene
+  addEffect,                    // Adds a global callback which is called each frame invalidate,                   // Forces view global invalidation extend,                        // Extends the native-object catalogue createPortal,                 // Creates a portal (it's a React feature for re-parenting) render,                       // Internal: Renders three jsx into a scene unmountComponentAtNode,       // Internal: Unmounts root scene